Pronunciation of 'ganesh'

 English (United States)

-A name referring to the Hindu deity Ganesha, known as the remover of obstacles and the god of wisdom and prosperity.
+Ganesh is a Hindu deity, also known as Ganesha or Ganapati, revered as the remover of obstacles and the god of beginnings.

 Pronounced as 'guh-NAYSH', with stress on the second syllable.
 'Guh' as in 'gut', 'NAY' as in 'nay', and 'SH' as in 'shush'.